PRIVACY POLICY

 4. Duration of storage

-You can object at any time to the processing of your personal data which we collect within the scope of your use of our corporate web profile and assert your rights as a data subject mentioned under IV. of this privacy policy.Please send us an informal email to the email address stated in this privacy policy.
+You can object at any time to the processing of your personal data that we collect within the framework of your use of our corporate web profiles and assert your rights as a data subject mentioned the "Your rights" section of this privacy policy.
+Please send us an informal email to the email address stated in this privacy policy.

 You can find further information on objection and removal options here: